Christ Episcopal Church (Montpelier, Vermont)

 Christ Episcopal Church is a historic church located at 64 State Street in Montpelier, Vermont in the United States.
 It was founded in 1840.
 Among its founders was Dr. Julius Yemans Dewey, local physician, founder of Vermont's National Life Insurance Company, and father of Spanish–American War hero Admiral George Dewey.

+The church's organs have been the topic of extensive research by Stephen L. Pinel in The Diapason.